-Cullen Rodgers-Gates is the director of development and membership at the National Association of Evangelicals.
-Prior to joining the NAE team, Rodgers-Gates spent 20 years in cross-cultural ministry, higher education and nonprofit leadership, including six years as executive director at Congo Initiative USA.
-He also served as assistant director of the Human Needs and Global Resources Program at Wheaton College, where he earned a bachelor’s degree in philosophy and a master’s degree in theology.
+Since July 2020, Cullen Rodgers-Gates has been serving as the director of development and membership at the National Association of Evangelicals.
+In this role, he established and leads the NAE’s development program while also engaging with a growing community of active members.
+Prior to his work at the NAE, Rodgers-Gates spent 20 years in international service-learning and nonprofit leadership, including six years as executive director of Congo Initiative USA.
+Rodgers-Gates holds two degrees from Wheaton College: a bachelor’s degree in philosophy and a master’s degree in historical and systematic theology.

 Tom Grosh is the Northeast regional director for the Christian Medical and Dental Association (CMDA).
 In his role, he interacts with a wide range of constituents across many states — from healthcare professionals to student leaders of CMDA chapters at medical schools to local pastors.
 Grosh shared about the confusion during the early stages of the pandemic and the uncertainty about whether we were dealing with a short-term or long-term crisis.
 “We didn’t have concrete next steps about what to do.
 I was looking for something that would provide direction.
 Amid the challenges of COVID-19, the Humanitarian Disaster Institute and the National Association of Evangelicals served as first responders,” he said.